Claiming for GP Negligence

 The sheer size of the NHS makes it inevitable that things will sometimes go wrong.
 Over 1.6 million people work in the health service, making it one of the top five largest employers in the world, along with the US Department of Defence, McDonalds, Walmart and the Chinese People’s Liberation Army.
 Given these statistics, it is actually both remarkable and reassuring that things go wrong as rarely as they do.

-According to an aggregation of patient survey results, between July and September 2014, and January-March 2015, 84.8% of patients rated their GP experience as being either ‘very good’ or ‘fairly good’, whilst 63.5% had confidence and trust in the last GP they saw.
+According to an aggregation of patient survey results, between January-March 2017, 84.8% of patients rated their GP experience as being either ‘very good’ or ‘fairly good’, whilst 82.8% felt they were treated with care and concern.

 All of this helps to put the number of claims for medical negligence that are actually made into perspective.
-According to the body which handles claims on behalf of the NHS, the NHS Litigation Authority (NHS LA), the number of claims made during 2014-15 was 11,497, and increase on previous years.
+According to the body which handles claims on behalf of the NHS, the NHS Litigation Authority (NHS LA), the number of claims made during 2016-17 was 17,338, an increase on previous years.

 The amount awarded annually in compensation by the NHS is a reflection of the complexity of such cases, and of the sometimes drastically life-changing impact of negligent medical treatment.